elementary/camera/README.md

  - libclutter-gtk-1.0-dev
  - libcanberra-dev

-Run `meson` to configure the build environment and then `ninja` to build and run automated tests
+Run `meson build` to configure the build environment.
+Change to the build directory and run `ninja test` to build and run automated tests

     meson build --prefix=/usr
     cd build
-    ninja
+    ninja test

 To install, use `ninja install`, then execute with `pantheon-camera`